noresemmon/AdaFruitBopit/README.md

 ### Game Inputs
-When "press" is said press both buttons (D4 and D5).
-When "switch" is said move the switch (D7) either to the right or left.
+When "press" is said press both buttons (D4 and D5), When "switch" is said move the switch (D7) either to the right or left.
-When "move" is said shake the CPX board it is using the accelormoter to calculate the total acceleration of the board.(Note: for guarteened detection of the movement input make sure you are moving until the timer is up)
+When "move" is said shake the CPX board it is using the accelormoter to calculate the total acceleration of the board with a threshold of 20.(Note: for guarteened detection of the movement input make sure you are moving until the timer is up)
-When "say" is said make noise the CPX board is using the micropone to detect noise.(Note: for guarteened detection of sound input make sure you are making noise until the timer is up)
+When "say" is said make noise the CPX board is using the sound pressure sensor to detect noise with a threshold of 50.(Note: for guarteened detection of sound input make sure you are making noise until the timer is up)
 In order to reset/start the game you will need to press both buttons(D4 and D5).